gregorriegler/csharp-refactoring-tools/.roo/rules/rules.md

 - private fields start with a lower case letter, not with underscores
 - NO TryXy patterns
 - No out/ref variables
+- Use curly braces for single line ifs
+- Avoid else if possible

 ## Specific to Test Code
 - Separate Arrange, Act and Assert by one line of whitespace